AWM-PGH-Digital-Collections/AWMCollectionData/README.md

   6. A sample of the dataset will pop up.
 Change the "File Origin" to "Unicode (UTF-8)."
   7. Click on "Load."

-# Lack of Images in the Data Set
+# Lack of Images in the Dataset
 Images are not covered under the same license as the dataset.

 If you would like to license images of artworks in AWM’s collection, please contact the [Rights and Reproduction Department](mailto:rights@warhol.org).